la2050/archive/_organizations/a-sense-of-home.md

       https://challenge.la2050.org/entry/creating-a-home-is-a-bridge-to-creating-community
   year_submitted:
     - '2016'
-title: A Sense of Home
-extrapolated_project_ids:
+original_project_ids:
   - '6102003'
-project_titles_from_extrapolated_project_ids:
-  - Creating a home is a bridge to creating community
 original_project_titles:
   - 'Creating a home is a bridge to creating community '
-original_project_ids:
+extrapolated_project_ids:
   - '6102003'
+extrapolated_project_titles:
+  - Creating a home is a bridge to creating community

 ---